Khatta Meetha (2010 film): Cast

+Production

+The film was shot in Phaltan and Panchgani, located in Maharashtra.
+The house where Akshay Kumar's character and his family lived was filmed at a palace in Phaltan, which is the ancestral home of Saibai, the first wife of Chhatrapati Shivaji Maharaj.

 Reception

 Critical response

 Upon release, the film received mixed reviews from critics.

-Rajeev Masand of CNN-IBN rated the film 3 out of 5 saying, "Khatta Meetha" is a complete family film, which had its moments.
+Rajeev Masand of CNN-IBN described it as a "schizophrenic" film.
 Sukanya Verma of Rediff gave it 2/5 saying, "The story with its baggage of generic turns and contrived twists manages to laugh the audience at many points but all seems too familiar in making its even-now significant point.
 In addition, it seems a tad too long at its three hours running time.
 Noyon Jyoti Parasara of AOL rated the film 1.5/5 and stated, "In no way does 'Khatta Meetha' look like a film made by a director who has made 80 films till date.
 Certainly not from a director who got a National Award barely a year back for 'Kanchivaram'.
 This one is a rather amateur product which is best avoided."
 Blessy Chettiar of DNA gave it a rating of 2/5 and said, "Khatta Meetha is a hotchpotch of too much drama and very little comedy".
 Nikhat Kazmi of the Times of India gave it the highest rating of 3.5/5 saying, "Tune off a bit for the tedious middle and you could be in for some fun and frolic in Khatta Meetha".